GALACTICNUCLEUS: A high angular resolution $JHK_s$ imaging survey of the Galactic Centre. I. Methodology, performance, and near-infrared extinction towards the Galactic Centre: Determination of the extinction curve

 \subsubsection{Variable extinction}

 Stars whose stellar type is known let us study in detail the dependance of the extinction index on the wavelength.
-We used a slightly modified version of the grid method described in section \ref{grid} to overcome the unknown radius of each used star.
+We used a slightly modified version of the grid method described in Section \ref{grid} to overcome the unknown radius of each used star.
 In this case, we defined a new $\chi^2 = \sum(colour_{measured}-colour_{model})^2/\sigma_{colour}^2$.
-With this approach, we need to know neither the distance to the star nor its radius.
+With this approach, we do not need to know either the distance to the star or its radius.

 For each star we assumed the appropriate stellar atmosphere model.
 We used Kurucz models because of their wide range of metallicities and temperatures, which was necessary to analyse properly the data.
 We varied the metallicity in steps of 0.5 dex from -1 to 1 dex.
-The temperature of the models was 3500\,K, 4000\,K and 4500\,K, consistent with the uncertainty in temperature for each star ($\sim 200$\,K in average).
-Because the lower limit for the model temperatures was 3500\,K, we deleted 10 stars that were not covered by any model.
+The temperature of the models was 3500\,K, 4000\,K, and 4500\,K, consistent with the uncertainty in temperature for each star ($\sim 200$\,K in average).
+Because the lower limit for the model temperatures was 3500\,K, we deleted ten stars that were not covered by any model.